Sunday, 9 June 2024

 T(380,000 years)=537K

 Recall that the standard temperature attributed to recombination is ~3000K, so Tatum et al.’s calculation does not appear to work.
-However, the currently observed CMB per the implied mechanism is not from recombination per se but is instead a summation of all the redshifted temperatures across the Hubble radius (which is to say across the past).
+The currently observed CMB, per Tatum's implied mechanism, is not from recombination per se but is instead a summation of all the redshifted temperatures across the Hubble radius (which is to say across the past) - but I am far from convinced that this would work either.

 Using the same process for various ages of the universe, we get the following chart: